FreeTrade/BitCloutMessages/README.md

 # How To Create A Message
 1. Visit https://freetrade.github.io/BitCloutMessages/
-2. Enter the address(public key) of the BitClout reciptient.
+2. Enter the address(public key) of the BitClout recipient.
 (Hint, it starts with 'BC1...')
 3. Enter the secret message
 4. Press 'Encrypt' button
 5. Send the generated encrypted message by email or some other method.